Emanuele Farneti

-Emanuele Farneti (born 1974), is an Italian journalist who is currently editor-in-chief of D la Repubblica, U la Repubblica, Door la Repubblica and deputy editor-in-chief of la Repubblica.
-He has also previously worked as editor-in-chief of Vogue Italia.
+Emanuele Farneti (born 1974), is an Italian journalist who is editor-in-chief of D la Repubblica, U la Repubblica, Door la Repubblica and deputy editor-in-chief of la Repubblica.
+He has previously worked as editor-in-chief of Vogue Italia.

 Early life

 Farneti was born in Rome, Italy in 1974.
 He moved to Milan and attended high school at Liceo Classico Statale Tito Livio.'
 He also achieved a doctorate of law from the University of Milan in 2000.

 Career

 He started his career in television working at Sei Milano a small TV station, however in 1999 he joined Condé Nast and helped to launch Italian GQ.
 He then worked at La Gazzetta dello Sport, Sportweek, Men’s Health, Flair and Icon before returning to Condé Nast in 2014 when he became editor-in-chief of Architectural Digest Italia.

 In 2013 he supervised the launch of the Spanish edition of Icon, Icon El País.

 He was appointed editor-in-chief of GQ Italia in March 2016 and stated that he was planning on “communicating the Italian sense of style” to consumers and wanted to "be an authority in the market with a strong, unique point of view.”

 After the death of longtime Italian Vogue editor Franca Sozzani in 2016, Farneti was named editor of the publication (along with L'Uomo Vogue) in January 2017.
 His first issue sold 74,000 copies (which was up by 16.7% from 2016).

 He launched the 'Life in Vogue' project in 2018 which saw eight different interior designers redesign the Vogue Italia offices for Salone del Mobile.
 It happened again in 2019, and in 2021 it went virtual.

 In 2020 he returned to Architectural Digest Italia as the interim editor-in-chief after Luca Dini (the magazines editor) exited Condé Nast.

 He stepped down from his positions as editor-in-chief (Vogue Italia, L'Uomo Vogue, AD Italia) in 2021.
 He said in an Instagram post "Vogue is entering a new chapter: it is going global.
 And because the beginning of any new chapter must coincide with the end of the last, I have decided to step down as EIC of Vogue Italian when our September issue is complete,".
 At the time he was one in a string of editors who had all left different Vogue international publications between 2020 and 2021 (editor-in-chiefs of Vogue in Brazil, China, France, Germany and Spain).